When you buy through our links, we may earn an affiliate commission.

 Why will my LG remote not change channels?

 It is most likely due to dead batteries or the battery coil springs are corroded and need to be cleaned.

 Why is my LG TV not responding to remote control?

-If you’ve replaced the battery and have a working remote, it may be your LG TV’s IR sensor which is the issue.
+If you’ve replaced the battery and have a working remote, it may be your LG TV’s IR sensor that is the issue.
 Remove any objects blocking it and consider replacing your IR sensor if none of the buttons work at all.